klojang4j/klojang-check/README.md

 ## Performance

-<i>Klojang Check</i> incurs practically zero
+<i>Klojang Check</i> incurs practically zero overhead.
+Of course, if you need to ascertain
-overhead.
-That is because, by itself, it doesn't really _do stuff_.
-As mentioned, it only provides a set of syntactical constructs that make precondition validation more concise.
-Of course, if you need to ascertain that a value is in a `Map` before proceeding, you will have to do the lookup.
+that a value is in a `Map` before proceeding, you will have to do the lookup.
 There are no two ways around it. <i>Klojang Check</i> just lets you express this fact more clearly:

 ```java
 Check.that(value).is(keyIn(), map);